MizuchiLabs/tether/README.md

 Tether consists of two main concepts: the **Central Server** and the **Agent**.

 1. **The Agent:** Runs on your individual servers or nodes.
-It watches local configurations or Docker labels, generates a Traefik dynamic configuration, and sends it to the central Tether server via a simple HTTP heartbeat (`POST /agent/heartbeat`).
+It watches Docker labels, generates a Traefik dynamic configuration, and sends it to the central Tether server via a simple HTTP heartbeat.
-2. **The Central Server:** Keeps all the incoming agent configurations in memory.
+2. **The Server:** Keeps all the incoming agent configurations in memory.
 It merges these disparate configs into a single, unified Traefik dynamic configuration.
 3. **Traefik:** Your actual Traefik instance(s) point to the central Tether server's HTTP endpoint (`GET /config`).
 Traefik periodically fetches this merged configuration and updates its routing rules automatically.

 ### Environments